plausible/website/_posts/2020-08-03-how-will-chromes-new-referrer-policy-affect-your-site-analytics.md

 As a web user navigates from one site to another, servers are informed of the URL that the user is coming from.
 The same happens with different resources such as images and scripts within websites.
 A server knows the origin of the request when a request is made.

 This is done using the Referer header (it is missing an R due to the original misspelling).
-The Referer header helps the server where the resource such as an image is hosted understand which website is requesting that same resource.
+The Referer header helps the server where the resource is hosted understand which website is requesting that same resource.

-So this mechanism can be very useful for many things including for website owners to understand which other websites talk about them and link to their content and where their website traffic is originating from.
+This mechanism can be very useful for many things including for website owners to understand which other websites talk about them, link to their content and where their website traffic is originating from.

 ## What does Chrome's new referrer policy default do?